Vir-Multiplicis/ai-frameworks/Epistemic Lattice Tethering (ELT)/ELT Model-Specific Forks/ELT-H_Claude_Optimized.md

 from the operator's established standards.
 Sustained register-flattening, missing warmth, or eroding balance are signals worth treating as drift — and worth pairing with the OA Salience Check above.

-*Honest note:* judging "insufficient grounding" is qualitative; the operator's calibration remains the most reliable guide in edge cases.

 ---